 Normal spoilage vs. Abnormal spoilage

 Normal spoilage is the kind of spoilage that happens during the production process that business owners can say is normal and acceptable.
 For example, a fruit importer understands that transporting fruits by sea or ground will definitely incur spoilage for various reasons.

-One reason is that some fruits age faster than the rest, making them rot faster; or that some fruits might become spoiled because of the way they were handled as they were moved from one vehicle to the next.
-The importer then will consider a pound of rotten fruits to be normal spoilage when it arrives at his shop and may charge it to the “cost of goods sold.”
+One reason is that some fruits age faster than the rest, making them rot faster.
+Some fruits might become spoiled because of the way they were handled as they were moved from one vehicle to the next.
+The importer then may consider a pound of rotten fruits to be normal spoilage when it arrives at his shop and may charge it to the “cost of goods sold.”

 Unlike normal spoilage, abnormal spoilage is charged as expenses incurred or is entered as a separate cost that can no longer be recovered.
 One example is a manufacturing company for doughnuts whose normal spoilage is 5,000 donuts or 5% of the total production of 100,000 doughnuts a day.
 If the number goes up to more than 5,000, then the excess is considered abnormal spoilage.

 How to calculate normal spoilage

 To calculate for normal spoilage, the total finished products must be counted first, then the spoiled products are determined next.
 For example, a shoe manufacturing company produces 10,000 pairs a month and 500 of those cannot be sold due to defects or quality control issues.

 The normal spoilage will be calculated as the total number of spoiled units, divided by the total units produced, and multiplied by 100.
 In this case, it would be 500 / 10,000 x 100 = 5%.

 Abnormal spoilage is easy to see, especially if it is posted as a separate entry and labeled as something that cannot be recovered anymore.
 From the above example, we can say that any spoilage that is beyond the normal spoilage is considered abnormal spoilage.